Shed maintenance - tips from the experts

 Fit guttering

-As well as being an eco-friendly way to keep your garden green, installing guttering and a water butt to capture run-off from your shed roof will help keep the building in good condition.
+As well as being an eco-friendly way to collect water and keep your garden green, installing guttering to capture run-off from your shed roof helps to keep the building in good condition.

 Check your security

-Inspired to get out in the garden and maintain your shed?
+Inspired to get on with some shed maintenance?
 Check out Walton’s shed maintenance guide for even more help and information.
+Once you're done, give it a spring clean with these 10 genius ways to organise your shed.

 Lead image: Shutterstock